 The oxygen required for this reaction comes from the air.
 The air is a mixture of gases.

 It is mainly composed of:

 A small mixture of other gases such as carbon dioxide and argon.

 This can be shown in a pie chart:

 During combustion, oxides are also produced, often in the form of carbon dioxide.
 This is because fuels are reacting with oxygen.

-For example, when the flammable metal magnesium is burned, lots of light, heat and smoke are produced, but when the reaction is complete the white solid Magnesium Oxide will be clearly seen.
-This reaction can be seen in the 'sparklers' that are used on Guy Fawkes night.
+When the flammable metal magnesium is burned, lots of light, heat and smoke are produced, but when the reaction is complete the white solid magnesium oxide will be clearly seen.

 This reaction can be shown in a word equation: